Energy & Manufacturing in Appalachia (EMA)

 There are several assessments and tools available to help a company obtain information and analysis about their current energy usage.
 Here are some programs to look at:

-Greener Factory Strategies help manufacturing companies to proceed down the net zero pathway with efficient energy practices and practical emissions reduction strategies.
-The first step is to identify the team of employees to support sustainable strategies.
-Second, establish a baseline understanding of current energy usage and carbon emissions.
+Energy efficiency strategies help manufacturing companies to proceed with efficient energy practices and practical cost reduction strategies.
+The first step is to identify the team of employees to support cost-reduction strategies.
+Second, establish a baseline understanding of current energy usage.
 Third is to identify opportunities to make changes.
 Fourth is to look at the driving forces for making a change – such as 1) save money with energy efficiency, 2) satisfy requirements by current or potential customers, 3) comply with regulatory standards, 4) be a good community partner.
 This will lead to establishing goals and actions for improvement and a way to measure progress.
-The CEMA program developed The Greener Factory Toolkit eBook to walk companies through this process.
+The EMA program developed the The Energy Efficient Factory Toolkit to walk companies through this process.
 Download it to start your journey or to enhance your current strategies.

 Subcity Incentive Finder

-CEMA offers mini-grants of up to $10,000 to support manufacturers who engage in a technical assistance project that will assist them to: 1) engage with the clean energy supply chain and/or 2) implement remission reduction strategies.
+EMA offers mini-grants of up to $10,000 to support manufacturers who engage in a technical assistance project that will assist them to: 1) engage with the energy supply chain and/or 2) implement energy cost-reduction strategies.
 These are reimbursement grants awarded after the project is completed to help offset some of the investment cost by the company.

 There are additional grant and tax incentive opportunities that a company may qualify depending on various factors (location, industry, business size, ownership type, etc.) Here are some programs to look at: